tabcat/dynamic-content/ARTICLE.md

 # Hosting Dynamic Content on IPFS

 The InterPlanetary File System (IPFS) is a distributed, peer-to-peer file system designed to make the web faster, safer, and more resilient.
 Although IPFS excels at hosting static content, hosting dynamic content remains a challenge.
-This article presents a design for hosting dynamic content on IPFS using InterPlanetary Linked Data (IPLD), InterPlanetary Name Service (IPNS), and Provider Records.
+This article presents a design for hosting dynamic content on IPFS using InterPlanetary Linked Data (IPLD), InterPlanetary Name Service (IPNS), and DHT Provider Records.

 ## Understanding Key Components